Value Updates To Maximize Rental Income

 Real estate investing is often seen as a domain for the highly experienced or those with deep pockets, but valuable lessons can be drawn from unexpected sources.
-This article delves into the inspiring journey of a housekeeper-turned-successful rental investor—the mother of a MoveZen leader.
+This article delves into the inspiring journey of a housekeeper-turned-successful rental investor—the mother of a MoveZen staff member.
 Her story is not just about the transformation from a primary residence to a profitable rental property but also about strategic updates, disciplined financial management, and maintaining high resident satisfaction.

 Starting Small and Smart